MirageNet/Mirage/doc/docs/guides/sync/sync-var.md

 - The hook callback must have two parameters of the same type as the SyncVar property.
 One for the old value, one for the new value.
 - The hook is always called after the SyncVar value is set.
 You don't need to set it yourself.
 - The hook only fires for changed values, and changing a value in the inspector will not trigger an update.
-- Hooks can be virtual methods and overriden in a derived class.
+- Hooks can be virtual methods and overridden in a derived class.

 ### Example Client Only
 Below is a simple example of assigning a random color to each player when they're spawned on the server.
 All clients will see all players in the correct colors, even if they join later.